Jackbruce0/xed/README.txt

 	-test/2_6.* (Figure 2.6) XE
 	-test/2_10.* (Figure 2.10) XE
-	-test/example contains example output of what .sic and .lis files should look like -THESE FILES WERE COPIED FROM OUT TEXTBOOK -test/example/correct2_2.*
+	-test/example contains example output of what .sic and .lis files should look like -THESE FILES WERE COPIED FROM OUR TEXTBOOK -test/example/correct2_2.*
 		-test/example/correct2_10.*
 		-test/example/sample.* (the .lis file we were given does not match .sic)